snpls/snpls/README.md

 # 👋 Hi, I'm Sean

-Going on an adventure to the digital world one step at a time.
-From building applications from the ground up to feature and continuously striving to improve skills and stay current with advancements in mobile development and web development.   🍂
+🚀 Going on an adventure into the world of digital design one sketch at a time.
+From modeling parts from the ground up to complex assemblies, I’m continuously striving to improve my CAD skills and stay current with advancements in SolidWorks and product design.
 <br/>
 <br/>